Setting Up PostGIS for Retail Analytics

 CREATE EXTENSION IF NOT EXISTS postgis_raster; -- Enable only if raster demographic gridding is active

 Coordinate drift between GPS-collected store points, municipal boundaries, and third-party vendor layers is a primary source of analytical failure.
-Enforce EPSG:4326 for raw ingestion, but mandate a locally optimized projected CRS (e.g., state-plane or EPSG:3857) for all distance and area computations.
+Enforce EPSG:4326 for raw ingestion, but mandate a locally optimized projected CRS (e.g., a state-plane system, EPSG:5070, or an appropriate UTM zone) for all distance and area computations.
 Use ST_Transform() explicitly in analytical views rather than altering base tables.

 Memory parameters in postgresql.conf require adjustment to prevent spatial query bottlenecks during large-scale catchment generation.
 Retail datasets routinely join millions of census blocks against parcel geometries.
-Apply the following baseline tuning:
+Apply the following baseline tuning as a starting point, scaled to available hardware:

 shared_buffers = 4GB